4shveil/4shveil/README.md

 ### 🧭 `whoami`

 <samp>
-I'm <strong>Excentrall</strong> — a cybersecurity enthusiast navigating the shadows of the internet with a white hat.
+I'm <strong>Rosebudic</strong> — a cybersecurity enthusiast navigating the shadows of the internet with a white hat.

-My journey is inspired by the vigilance of Jedi knights and the unwavering resilience of King Baldwin IV.
-I believe that in the digital realm, discipline, curiosity, and constant learning are the sharpest blades.
 </samp>

 ---